Parijat1072005/satellite-property-valuation/README.md

-Inside the data make a folder named raw.
+Inside the data, make a folder named raw.

-Put the dataset files inside the raw folder, you can find it in the repoitory's release.
+Put the dataset files inside the raw folder, you can find it in the repoitory's initial project release.